 Just let them know that you're going to be going through some of the clutter in the house slowly, each day.
 Ask them to support you by allowing you 20 minutes each day.
 Discuss whatever you need from your family in order for this process to be as painless for you.
 You'd be surprised how helpful your family will be!

 Produce photo evidence

 This is probably one of the easiest things you can do.
 Take a before and after photo of the section that you go through.
 When you are feeling like you're not getting anywhere or that it's just taking forever, take a look at the pictures.

 You're going to see how far you've actually come.

 We tend to forget how bad things are as time goes on.
 By producing photo evidence, you never have to forget how far you've come.

 This is the most effective way to stay motivated.
-If you join a well-organized challenge then you'll always have people in your court cheering you on.
+If you have a step by step checklist then you know that you can succeed.

 I've created a workbook that does more than that.
 Inside The Organized Busy Mom Workbook there are 8 tips that will help you become more organized.
 Each tip comes iwth its own worksheet or checklist to make sure you are able to go it alone.

 Included is my Declutter in 20 checklist.
 You can get your own copy by clicking the button below.

 I would love to know in the comments below, what is the one thing that holds you back from conquering your clutter?